Ikevine/rcasms/README.md

-﻿# If you want to clone please make sure you clone master
+﻿# If you want to clone please make sure you clone master not main